AlirezaAzadbakht/Machine-Vision/Recurrent-neural-network/README.md

 network.
 We refer throughout to the length of x as T, the length of z as U, and the number of possible phonemes as K

+ ### Connectionist Temporal Classification

+ for this we use softmax layer to define a separate output ut distribution Pr(k|t) at every step t along the input sequence.
+ Intuitively the network decides whether to emit any label, or no label, at every timestep.

+ RNNs trained with CTC are generally bidirectional, to ensure that every Pr(k|t) depends on the entire input sequence, and not just the inputs up to t.
+In this work we focus on deep bidirectional networks, with Pr(k|t) defined as follows: